hasenj/go-vbolt/README.md

 ```

 You declare your buckets by calling `vbolt.Bucket`.
 The return value is
-`*volt.BucketInfo`, which will be used for reading from the bucket and writing
+`*vbolt.BucketInfo`, which will be used for reading from the bucket and writing
 to it.

 Bucket declarations are bound to a `vbolt.Info` object for introspection